 Surgery often provides the best chance for long-term improvement for patients with achalasia.

-If you are considering surgery for your achalasia, it’s important to find a surgeon you can trust and who has significant experience with this procedure.
+If you are considering surgery for your achalasia, it’s important to find a surgeon you can trust and who has significant experience.
 That’s why, during your first appointment, we’ll review your specific concerns and talk with you about your treatment options.
-UVA's GI surgeons have extensive experience with this minimally invasive procedure and our results have been excellent.

 Is Esophageal Surgery Right for You?